 Included

-• Safety briefing the day before the tour at 6:00 pm in our office
+• Safety briefing the day before the tour

-• All transportation during the Trek
+• All transportation during the tour

-• 3 nights camping in the mountains with comfortable equipment
+• 3-night camping in comfortable tents

 Not Included

-Additional hike after the guided tour in Machu Picchu:
+Extra hikes after the guided tour in Machu Picchu:

-Full itinerary of the Ultimate Salkantay trek 5 days 4 nights
+Full itinerary of the Ultimate Salkantay Trek 5 days 4 nights

 Day 1: Cusco – Soraypampa – Humantay Lake – Salkantaypampa

-After lunch, you will continue with a 2-hour hike up until you reach the stunning glacial lake of Humantay (4200 m/13779 ft).
+After lunch, you will continue with a 2-hour hike up until you reach the stunning glacial lake of Humantay (4,200 m / 13,779 ft).
 Once at the lake, you can explore and relax, enjoying this spectacular turquoise lake’s beautiful views.
 Then continue for 2 more hours to the first campsite at the base of Salkantay Mountain.
 Along the way, you will see various flora and fauna, such as the Andean goose (the love bird), deer, and vizcachas (which look much like rabbits).

-• Distance: 12 km / 7.4 miles
+• Hiking Distance: 12 km / 7.5 mi

 • Duration: 6 hours